 Maybe.
 But I'd wager a guess that you're more locked in than you think.
-Let's say it's pre-season 2021 and I make a very convincing argument that Yordan Alvarez should be drafted ahead of Corey Seager.
-You might consider my analysis, and even if you agree, you will be reluctant to change your expectations much.
+In preseason 2024, I made a very convincing argument that Ketel Marte should be drafted ahead of Royce Lewis.
+I talked about Marte's upside, Lewis' injury history, etc. Back then, you might have considered my analysis, and even if you agreed, you would be reluctant to change your expectations.
 Why?
-Because all the published analyses list Seager as a 3rd-rounder and Alvarez as a 6th-rounder.
-Shandler is just one voice in a crowd no matter how strong my argument might be.
-And frankly, you don't want to risk public scorn by drafting Alvarez too high.
+Because all the published analyses listed Lewis as a 3rd-rounder and Marte as a 7th-rounder.
+Shandler was just one voice in a crowd, no matter how strong my argument was.
+And frankly, you probably wouldn't have wanted to risk public scorn by drafting Marte too high.

-But Alvarez was not worth of a 3rd-round pick.
+But Marte was not worthy of a 3rd-round pick back then.

 Why not?
 How did you know?
 There are many players who are not considered even first-rounders but who could be.
-I'll bet you don't remember that the following players once generated first round earnings: Adam Jones, Hunter Pence, Chase Headley, Curtis Granderson and Mark Reynolds.
+I'll bet you don't remember that the following players once generated first-round earnings: Adam Jones, Hunter Pence, Chase Headley, Curtis Granderson, Jean Segura, A.J.
+Pollock and Mark Reynolds.